MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 For bidi text, the order in which the user enters the text (the logical order) and the visual order (the order in which characters are presented to the user) are different in most cases:

-- Visual order: Hello سلام
+- Visual order:

   :::image type="content" source="images/visual_order.png" alt-text="An image displaying Hello in English and Arabic, with arrows showing that English should be read from left to right, while Arabic should be read from right to left.":::

-- Logical order:  Helloس ل ا م
+- Logical order:

   :::image type="content" source="images/logical_order.png" alt-text="An image displaying the characters for Hello in English and Arabic, with an arrow indicating that the characters can be thought of as being entered in a single direction.":::

 Unicode publishes [an algorithm](https://www.unicode.org/reports/tr9/) describing how characters used in bidi text should be positioned.
 Each group of characters is rendered as a separate directional run in the correct direction, according to the algorithm.